Smarsi/perimeter-protection-opencv/README.md

 > py main.py --video 0 --config .\yolov3.cfg --classes .\yolov3.txt --weights .\yolov3.weights

 Change "--video 0" for your camera number on windows

+### How to use

+When program starts you need to draw a protected area on the image using the mouse (just click and drag to draw a rectangle).
+Every time a intrusor get shot inside this protected area the system will write "Invasor detectado" on the screen.